 A Child Trust Fund is a government scheme that provides a way to invest for children born on or between 1 September 2002 and 2 January 2011.
 The scheme is now closed to new applicants.

-If you already have a Child Trust Fund with HSBC, you can continue to add up to £4,368 a year until your child turns 18.
+If you already have a Child Trust Fund with HSBC, you can add up to £9,000 a year until your child turns 18.
 And if you hold a Child Trust Fund with another provider, you may wish to transfer it to HSBC.

-Paying money into your HSBC Child Trust Fund
+Paying money into the HSBC Child Trust Fund

-Your relatives and friends can also pay money into the Child Trust Fund if they want to – you just need to give them your account details.
-For more on payment methods, please read the ‘Child Trust Fund key features’ document, shown below.
+Relatives and friends can also pay money into the Child Trust Fund if they want to – you just need to give them the account details.
+For more on payment methods, please read the ‘Child Trust Fund key features’ document.

-To set up or increase Direct Debit payments to your account, please print the ‘Child Trust Fund Direct Debit’ form shown below – or call us and we’ll send you a copy.
+To set up or increase Direct Debit payments to the account, please print the ‘Child Trust Fund Direct Debit’ form – or call us and we’ll send you a copy.
 Before completing the form, make sure you read the ‘Key investor information’ document so you understand the nature of the investment and the risk involved.

 Remember that a Child Trust Fund is an investment and that all investments carry some risk.
 The value of investments can fall as well as rise and you may not get back the amount you invest.